-During the field exploration, no seepage or static groundwater table was encountered to the maximum depth of exploration at 10.2 feet bgs.
-Based on nearby water well data, depth to static groundwater is about 20 feet below the ground surface.
+During the field exploration, no static groundwater table was encountered to the maximum depth of exploration at 8 feet bgs.
+Slight seepage was encountered in borings HA-1 and HA-4 at about 8 feet bgs.
 Perched groundwater conditions often occur over fine-grained native deposits such as those beneath the site, particularly during the wet season.
 It is anticipated that groundwater conditions will vary depending on the season, local subsurface conditions, changes in site utilization, and other factors.
 The groundwater conditions reported above are for the specific date and locations indicated, and therefore may not necessarily be indicative of other times and/or locations.